 What write-offs can you claim on your Patreon taxes?

 It’s common for self-employed workers to cautiously underreport their write-offs because they don’t consider themselves “real business owners.”
-Artists and creatives — who regularly deal with customers undervaluing their work and haggling prices — may feel especially uncomfortable claiming write-offs.
+Artists and creatives — who regularly deal with customers undervaluing their work and may not be able to create full-time — may feel especially uncomfortable claiming write-offs.

 If that sounds like you, snap out of it.
 Whether you feel like it or not, the IRS thinks you’re a business, and your tax bill will reflect that.
 That’s why you shouldn’t think twice about claiming all the write-offs you can.